 Low tech, simple greywater systems are best suited to specific, large plants.
 Use them to water trees, bushes, berry patches, shrubs, and large annuals.
 It's much more difficult to water lots of small plants that are spread out over a large area. (like a lawn or flower bed) Read more about recommended plants to water on our plant page.

 California had the first greywater code in the nation, but it had been very restrictive and usually made it unfeasible for people to afford installing a permitted system.
 Because of this the vast majority of systems in California are unpermitted.
 Using data from a study done by the soap industry, Art Ludwig estimates that for every permit given in the past 20 years, there were 8,000 unpermitted systems built.
 In 2009 California changed it's code, making it much easier for people to build simple, low cost systems legally.
-Read more about the process on Oasis Design's site, and read the new code here.
+The current greywater code in California (2013 CPC) is Chapter 16 of the state plumbing code, download it here.
+(Note that the much-improved code of 2009 was called Chapter 16A.
+Now the greywater code is Chapter 16, and Chapter 16A covers recycled water, not greywater.)

 Some states have no greywater policy and don’t give permits at all, while other states give experimental permits for systems on a case-by-case basis.